RMSabe/PCx86_baremetal/RealMode/kernel2/v2.0/readme.txt

 Just as kernel1 and kernel2 v1.0, this project uses a specific calling convention: all arguments are pushed into the stack before jumping to a function.
 Return address should always be the last argument.

-RETURN_MARGIN_CALLEE and RETURN_MARGIN_CALLER: is a "landing area" used when jumping back from the callee routine/function to the caller routine/function.
+RETURN_MARGIN_CALLEE and RETURN_MARGIN_CALLER: are a "landing area" used when jumping back from the callee routine/function to the caller routine/function.
 These are used to prevent repeating/skipping instructions in the caller routine/function.

 _stacklist and _stacklist_index: _stacklist is a memory buffer that behaves as a parallel stack.